acolytec3/ultralight-browser-client/README.md

-# DiscV5 Browser Node
+# Ultralight Browser Node

-This is a proof of concept that will start a discv5 node in the browser that leverages a UDP proxy service to connect to other nodes in the discv5 network
+This is a proof of concept that will start Ultralight in the browser that leverages a UDP proxy service to connect to other nodes in the discv5 network
 ## Usage

 Clone the [UDP Proxy](https://github.com/acolytec3/ultralight-proxy) and install deps.